 Saying your apologies for the disappointment, hurt, or inconvenience that you’ve caused to someone is more than just a mere act of courtesy.
-It is a way of accepting ones weaknesses and taking ownership and responsibility for ones wrongful or inappropriate actions.
+It is a way of accepting one’s weaknesses and taking ownership and responsibility for ones wrongful or inappropriate actions.
+You may also see Letter Samples.

 In connection to this, we should not underestimate the power of a mere apology, either written or verbally made.
 It can bring about psychological benefits on both parties.
 According to research, apologizing can result to positive health effects on ones body.
 However, in the business or professional world, you may be required to write an apology letter.
 And if that happens, you’ll surely need our set of apology letter templates and samples.